 - Tingling feet

 - Buzzing feeling in the body

 - Burning feet

 What causes tingling and numbness?

-During perimenopause and menopause, hormonal changes occur, and in particular, oestrogen levels fluctuate; this takes its toll on the nervous system.
+During perimenopause and menopause, hormonal changes occur, and in particular, estrogen levels fluctuate; this takes its toll on the nervous system.
 Menopausal women go through many symptoms due to the hormones’ effect on the nervous system, causing some minor and major health problems.

 Menopause tingling or Paresthesia relief.

-It is vital during the menopause to start to take care of yourself.
+It is vital during menopause to start to take care of yourself.
 To help with many menopause symptoms, particularly those caused by estrogen hormone levels dropping, we can try some of the following self-help treatments: